ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/PRIVACY.md

 - Optional location context can be attached to surveys (with your permission)

 ### No Automatic Data Sharing
-- **Private Mode**: All data stays on your device forever unless you manually export it
+- **Private Mode**: All data stays on your device unless you manually export it
 - **Research Mode**: Data is only shared when you explicitly consent through the data sharing dialog

 ## Research Participation (Optional)